Park: Active and passive recreation areas

 Parks can be divided into active and passive recreation areas.
 Active recreation is that which has an urban character and requires intensive development.
 It often involves cooperative or team activity, including playgrounds, ball fields, swimming pools, gymnasiums, and skateparks.
 Active recreation such as team sports, due to the need to provide substantial space to congregate, typically involves intensive management, maintenance, and high costs.
-Passive recreation, also called "low intensity recreation" is that which emphasizes the open-space aspect of a park and allows for the preservation of natural habitat.
-It usually involves a low level of development, such as rustic picnic areas, benches and trails.
+Passive recreation, also called "low-intensity recreation" is that which emphasizes the open-space aspect of a park and allows for the preservation of natural habitat.
+It usually involves a low level of development, such as rustic picnic areas, benches, and trails.

 Many smaller neighborhood parks are receiving increased attention and valuation as significant community assets and places of refuge in heavily populated urban areas.
-Neighborhood groups around the world are joining together to support local parks that have suffered from urban decay and government neglect.
+Neighborhood groups around the world are joining to support local parks that have suffered from urban decay and government neglect.

 Passive recreation typically requires less management which can be provided at lower costs than active recreation.
-Some open space managers provide trails for physical activity in the form of walking, running, horse riding, mountain biking, snow shoeing, or cross-country skiing; or activities such as observing nature, bird watching, painting, photography, or picnicking.
+Some open space managers provide trails for physical activity in the form of walking, running, horse riding, mountain biking, snowshoeing, or cross-country skiing; or activities such as observing nature, bird watching, painting, photography, or picnicking.
 Limiting park or open space use to passive recreation over all or a portion of the park's area eliminates or reduces the burden of managing active recreation facilities and developed infrastructure.
 Passive recreation amenities require routine upkeep and maintenance to prevent degradation of the environment.